Anteloper/MovieScheduler/README.md

 objects to and from functions, I passed by reference to minimize the overhead of copying by value <br \>

 In attacking the core problem of scheduling, I prioritized maximum number of showings in a day above all else. <br \>
-I assumed A movie may end at the same minute that the theater closes. <br \>
+I assumed a movie may end at the same minute that the theater closes. <br \>
 The next priority was scheduling as late in the day as possible, and the final priority was creating readable showtimes<br \> <br \>